llimllib/obsidian-archive/blog/2024/04/A Mandelbrot viewer.md

 }
 colors.set(MAX_ITER, `rgb(0, 0, 0)`);

-// get a reference to the context, loop through every pixel,
+// get a reference to the canvas context, loop through every pixel,
 // and draw the color given by mandelbrot on the pixel const ctx = document.querySelector("canvas#mcanv").getContext("2d");
 const drawRow = (ctx, y = 0, rows = 20) => {